 When the new PSD2 requirements were announced for the European Economic Area (EEA), merchants and customers had a lot of questions and few answers.
 The regulations promise a more secure online payment environment for everyone, but the challenges in implementing requirements like strong customer authentication (SCA payments) and delays in the official timeline for enforcement have diverted attention from the good that comes with PSD2 strong customer authentication regulation and SCA..

-Signifyd recently hosted a webinar with Vendorcom Chairman Paul Rodgers to introduce its new Seamless SCA product and help merchants understand what they can do to get up to speed on PSD2 regulations in the EEA.
+Signifyd recently hosted a webinar with Vendorcom Chairman Paul Rodgers to introduce its new Seamless SCA product and help merchants understand what they can do to get up to speed on PSD2 authentication requirements in the EEA.
 The webinar featured a demo of Seamless SCA plus background on the new regulations.
 We’re sharing a few key questions from the webinar with clear, concise answers to help merchants understand the requirements better.

-- Signifyd’s latest webinar focuses on PSD2 and how the new Signifyd Seamless SCA product helps merchants provide the required privacy upgrades to consumers.
+- Signifyd’s latest webinar focuses on PSD2 regulation and how the new Signifyd Seamless SCA product helps merchants provide the required privacy upgrades to consumers.